 Understanding Bloodborne Pathogens

-Blood or body fluids may contain pathogens (germs) that can cause disease.
+Blood or body fluids may have pathogens (germs) that can cause disease.
 If there is an accident at work involving blood or body fluids, these germs can be spread.
-The most common and serious bloodborne pathogens are the hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV).
+The most common and serious bloodborne germs are the hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV).
 Once these germs infect you, you may become sick.
 In turn, the germs may spread to your loved ones.
 The 3 bloodborne germs described below are the most common causes of infections in the workplace.

 Hepatitis B virus (HBV)